66-credit Associate of Applied Science Degree

-The Culinary Management program is designed for those who are passionate about food, have a strong sense of business savvy and want to combine the two for a rewarding career in the kitchen management field.
-In this program, devote more than 1,000 lab hours to learning the latest culinary techniques and trends.
-Gain practical, hands-on experience in meal planning, preparation, presentation and serving at the on-campus training restaurant, The Classic Room.
+Culinary management is a field for those who are passionate about food and business savvy, and want to combine the two for a rewarding career.
+Devote 1,000-plus lab hours to learn the latest culinary techniques and trends, and gain practical, hands-on experience in meal planning, preparation, presentation and serving at the on-campus training restaurant.

 - International study tour opportunities and internships are available.
 In the past, students have traveled to Italy, France, England and Germany.

 - Internship experiences provide technical, hands-on learning in real-world settings.

 - The Hospitality and Culinary Club promotes professionalism among members, develops and uses resources and talents to increase members’ knowledge of the hospitality/culinary industry, and improves human relations through club and industry interaction.